Asling History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Asling research.
-Another 301 words (22 lines of text) covering the years 1066, 1086, 1273, 1399, 1551, 1557, 1725, 1782 and 1390 are included under the topic Early Asling History in all our PDF Extended History products and printed products wherever possible.
+Another 151 words (11 lines of text) covering the years 1066, 1086, 1273, 1399, 1551, 1557, 1725, 1782 and 1390 are included under the topic Early Asling History in all our PDF Extended History products and printed products wherever possible.

 Asling Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Asling has been recorded under many different variations, including Aslin, Aslen, Aslan, Asslin, Aslein, Ascelin, Asselin, Asselyn, Astlen, Aslyn, Asling and many more.

 Early Notables of the Asling family (pre 1700)

 More information is included under the topic Early Asling Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Asling family